BibleGet-I-O/bibleget-wordpress/readme.txt

 == Frequently Asked Questions ==

 = How do I formulate a Bible citation? =
-The query parameter must contain a citation that is formulated following the standard notation for Bible citations (see [Bible citation notation](http://en.wikipedia.org/wiki/Bible_citation "http://en.wikipedia.org/wiki/Bible_citation")):
+The “query” parameter must contain a citation that is formulated following the standard notation for Bible citations (see [Bible citation notation](http://en.wikipedia.org/wiki/Bible_citation "http://en.wikipedia.org/wiki/Bible_citation")):
    * “:”: is the chapter – verse separator.
 “15:5” means “chapter 15, verse 5”.

    * “-”: is the from – to separator, and it can be used in one of three ways: